NKG2A: Health

 In humans, CD94/NKG2A receptors bind to the non-classical MHC class I molecule HLA-E. For proper binding, specific peptides presented on HLA-E are required.

 Since the primary function of HLA-E is to present signal peptides derived from classical MHC class I molecules such as HLA-A, HLA-B or HLA-C, NKG2A allows immune cells to indirectly monitor the expression levels of HLA-A/B/C through complexes of HLA-E and signal peptides.

 Given that HLA-E is broadly expressed throughout the body, the receptor–ligand interactions of the NKG2A–HLA-E/pHLA axis maintains tolerance to self and ensures suppression of autoimmunity.

 Virus infection

 Certain viruses such as Cytomegalovirus attempt to escape from T cell-mediated immune responses by down-regulating HLA class I molecules including HLA-A, HLA-B or HLA-C. In this case, signal peptides from these HLA molecules are no longer available for presentation on HLA-E. This disrupts the interaction between CD94/NKG2A and HLA-E, leading to loss-of-inhibition of NKG2A-expressing NK cells.
 As a consequence, NKG2A^{+} NK cells recognize CMV-infected cells through a mechanism termed missing self.

 To counteract this recognition, CMV contains the glycoprotein UL40, which provides a viral peptide that mimicks the sequence of self peptides from HLA molecules and is presented on HLA-E. As a result, CD94/NKG2A binds to HLA-E/pUL40, NKG2A^{+} NK cells remain inhibited, and the virus achieves immune escape.

+Studies on SARS-CoV-2 have shown that the viral Nsp13-Protein contains a peptide that is presented on HLA-E. Presentation of the viral peptide disrupts the binding to NKG2A and thus causes NK cell activation resulting in protective immune responses against infected cells.
+Moreover, the Omicron BQ.1 variant has acquired a mutation in this HLA-E-restricted peptide, which diminishes its presentation.
+This could be a clue that SARS-CoV-2 has evolutionarily adapted to NK cell responses.